 Photographs taken 28 May 2005 by Jennifer Carnell.

-The pictures are shown in the order they were taken, as I walked around
+The pictures are shown in the order they were taken, as I walked around the cemetery.

 There are many interesting famous and not so famous people buried there and I took about one hundred and fifty photographs.

 The grave of the actors Sir Squire and Lady Bancroft.

 'The Mausoleum of Richard Henry and Mary Ann Sheldrick of Dalston.'

 'To John Snow, M.D

 March 15th 1813